nuuuwan/news_lk3_data/README.md

 *2024-08-25 08:38:00* · [`adaderanalk`](https://www.adaderana.lk/news/101476/postal-workers-leave-cancelled-until-presidential-election-ends) · `en`

-Deputy Postmaster General Rajitha Ranasinghe has announced that all leave of Postal Department employees has been canceled with immediate effect until the conclusion of the 2024 Presidential Election.
+Deputy Postmaster General Rajitha Ranasinghe has announced that leave of all employees of the Postal Department has been cancelled with immediate effect until the conclusion of the 2024 Presidential Election.

 The decision was made to ensure that all election-related responsibilities are adequately managed, he said.

 Any postal worker requiring leave for essential reasons would have to obtain permission from the Deputy Postmaster General in charge of their province, he added.

+The Presidential Election is scheduled to be held on September 21.

 ◼️